How to Find Your Norwegian Relatives

 The Kingdom of Norway is quite small – just a narrow strip of land with barely 5 million inhabitants.
 But, despite its size, there are Norwegians and those of Norwegian heritage spread all around the world.

 Some famous people such as Richard Ayoade, Sophie Dahl, and the British Royal Family all have Norwegian relatives.
+Do you have a Norwegian surname?
 If you do too, here are some helpful tips on how to find them!

 Norwegian emigration in a nutshell